 Heroin is an extremely powerful and addictive drug.
 A member of the opiate family of substances, it is known for its ability to bring about intensely pleasurable feelings when consumed, including a relaxed and sustained sense of euphoria and removal of pain.

 There are a variety of symptoms of a person using heroin or being high at the time.
-Here are five common signs of heroin use.
+Here are ten common signs of heroin use.

 Exhaustion and lethargy: Heroin use usually causes the individual to ‘nod’, wherein they appear to be on the cusp of falling asleep and have little energy to talk or move.
 Nodding specifically refers to the individual appearing to fall forward as if asleep before catching themselves.

 Poor judgement: A person using heroin will exhibit a lack of mental acuity and clarity.
 Decision making is difficult, and they may appear unconcerned with their environment.